Giffen good: Empirical evidence

 Some types of premium goods (such as expensive French wines, or celebrity-endorsed perfumes) are sometimes called Giffen goods via the claim that lowering the price of these high-status goods decreases demand because they are no longer perceived as exclusive or high-status products.
 However, to the extent that the perceived nature of such high-status goods actually changes significantly with a substantial price drop, this behavior disqualifies them from being considered Giffen goods, because the Giffen goods analysis assumes that only the consumer's income or the relative price level changes, not the nature of the good itself.
 If a price change modifies consumers' perception of the good, they should be analysed as Veblen goods.
 Some economists question the empirical validity of the distinction between Giffen and Veblen goods, arguing that whenever there is a substantial change in the price of a good its perceived nature also changes, since price is a large part of what constitutes a product.
-However, the theoretical distinction between the two types of analysis remains clear, and which one should apply to any actual case is an empirical matter.
+However, the theoretical distinction between the two types of analysis remains clear, and which to apply to a specific case is an empirical matter.
 Based on microeconomic consumer theory, it assumes that the consumer could value a good without knowing the price.
-However, when the consumers who were constrained by income and price need to choose the optimal goods, the goods must be valued with available prices.
+However, when the consumers who were constrained by income and price must choose the optimal goods, the goods must be valued with available prices.
 Because, in some degrees, the higher price indicates higher values of goods offering to the consumers.

 Great Famine in Ireland

-Potatoes during the Irish Great Famine were once considered to be an example of a Giffen good.
+Potatoes during the Irish Great Famine were once considered an example of a Giffen good.
 Along with the Famine, the price of potatoes and meat increased subsequently.
 Compared to meat, it is obvious that potatoes could be much cheaper as a staple food.
 Due to poverty, individuals could not afford meat anymore; therefore, demand for potatoes increased.
-Under such a situation, the supply curve will increase with the rise in potatoes’ price, which is consistent with the definition of Giffen good.
+Under such a situation, the supply curve will increase with rising potato prices, which is consistent with the definition of Giffen good.
 However, Gerald P. Dwyer and Cotton M. Lindsey challenged this idea in their 1984 article Robert Giffen and the Irish Potato, where they showed the contradicting nature of the Giffen "legend" with respect to historical evidence.

 The Giffen nature of the Irish potato was also later discredited by Sherwin Rosen of the University of Chicago in his 1999 paper Potato Paradoxes.
 Rosen showed that the phenomenon could be explained by a normal demand model.

-Charles Read has shown with quantitative evidence that bacon pigs showed Giffen-style behaviour during the Irish Famine, but that potatoes did not.
+Charles Read has shown with quantitative evidence that bacon pigs showed Giffen-style behavior during the Irish Famine, but that potatoes did not.